-A large number of virtual reality (VR) applications use teleport for locomotion.
-The non-continuous locomotion of teleport is suited for VR controllers and can minimize simulator sickness, but it can also reduce spatial awareness compared to continuous locomotion [8].
-Virtual realityVR can provide innovative gaming experiences for present and future game players.
-However, scientific knowledge is still limited about differences between players’ experience in video games played in immersive modalities and games played in non-immersive modalities (i.e., on a desktop display).
-The authors provide evidence that (a) playing a video game in virtual realityVR was not more difficult than playing through a desktop display; (b) players showed a more intense emotional response, as assessed by self-report questionnaires and with psycho-physiological indexes (heart rate and skin conductance), after playing in virtual realityVR versus after playing through the desktop display; (c) the perceived sense of presence was found to be greater in virtual reality as opposed to the non-immersive condition [10].
+A large number of VR applications use the teleporting technique for locomotion.
+The non-continuous locomotion of teleporting is suited for VR controllers and can minimize motion sickness, but it can also reduce spatial awareness compared to continuous locomotion [8].

 Moreover, it is important to choose motion-tracking technology for the experiment implementation.
-Many authors [11, 12, 13, 14, 15, 16] discussed the motion tracking technology however, authors of the paper are focusing on the heads-up displays allowing them to assess the accuracy of the motion tracking they use, the quality of the displayed image (resolution, frame rate, viewing angle, and the number of inputs, the amount of mobility, and the freedom of movement.
-Other authors mentioned technologies and devices in charge of recording and tracking the user movements were the WiiMote, Wii MotionPlus and Wii Balance Board from Nintendo, Kinect from Microsoft and the PlayStation Move and Eye from Sony.
-All these devices use different technologies to achieve a similar goal, by means of video cameras, depth sensors, accelerometers, gyroscopes, pressure sensors, etc. Sometimes, games involving motion tracking are called active games, and the fact of playing these is often referred to as exergaming, and to date, several research studies have been conducted to explore the advantages of this practice [17].
+Arya et al. discussed the motion tracking technology, focusing on the head-mounted displays allowing them to assess the accuracy of the motion tracking they use, the quality of the displayed image (resolution, frame rate, viewing angle), the number of inputs, the amount of mobility, and the freedom of movement [10, 12, 13].
+Noghabaei et al. mentioned commercial technologies and devices used for recording and tracking the user movements, such as WiiMote, Wii MotionPlus and Wii Balance Board from Nintendo, Kinect from Microsoft, PlayStation Move, and Eye from Sony [11, 14, 15].
+All these devices use different technologies to achieve a similar goal by means of video cameras, depth sensors, accelerometers, gyroscopes, pressure sensors, etc. Sometimes games involving motion tracking are called active games, and the fact of playing these is often referred to as exergaming, and to date, several research studies have been conducted to explore the advantages of this practice [16].